0xcadams/drizzle-zero/README.md

 // Transaction type you can use in server mutators type ServerTx = ServerTransaction<Schema, NodePgZeroTransaction<typeof db>>;
+// You can also pass your drizzle schema instead                       ^
+// e.g. NodePgZeroTransaction<typeof drizzleSchema>

 // Create a ZQL instance backed by your Drizzle db const zql = new ZQLDatabase(new NodePgConnection(db), schema);